Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 36 hours after the task completed.
 The default, if unspecified, is effectively infinite - i.e., task data is retained forever on the compute node that ran the task.
+* (optional) `priority` is an integral number that indicates the job priority.
+Tasks within jobs with higher priority are run ahead of those with lower priority, however, tasks that are already running with lower priority are not preempted.
+Valid values are within the range of [-1000, 1000] and the default is `0`.
 * (optional) `allow_run_on_missing_image` allows tasks with a Docker image reference that was not pre-loaded on to the compute node via `global_resources`:`docker_images` in the global configuration to be able to